 - Great Depression and World War II

 - Value of responsibility

-- Have a strong work ethic
+- Having a strong work ethic

 - Motivated and shows a high rate of dedication

-- They are committed and loyal
+- Committed and loyal

 The Silent Generation (1925-1945)